Snow & Ice Service Review

 Why did they windrow all the snow on to our side walks so we couldn’t get over to the cars parked on the street.
 The snow could of been picked up and taken away on 82 avenue.
 I couldn’t get my mother to her car because of the wind row on the side walk.

-SS asked almost 2 years ago
+SS asked over 2 years ago

 Our intention when we plow our residential areas is not to plow the snow onto sidewalks.
 If this does happen please call 311 and staff will attempt to remedy the situation.
 Our practice currently is not to haul snow away from residential areas and depending on if there is one sidewalk (all the snow goes to the side without the sidewalk) or sidewalks on both sides (snow is stored on the side of the road or if there is a boulevard between the curb and sidewalk, it may be stored on that).